cmps312f25/lab-workspace/Assignments/Assignment 4/README.md

 4. Parse response data: `response.data as List`
 5. Keep all method signatures identical
 6. Implement Stream methods by wrapping Futures
-7. Keep CRUD operations as `UnimplementedError`
+7. You must make the app work exactly as it is currently working.

 #### Repository Requirements